ROCm/rocm-installer-runfile/README.md

 module load rocm/6.4.2
 ```

 Note, that the setup-modules script will install the environment-modules package as part of the setup process to enable environment modules support.
 Also, the setup-modules script will not setup any required ROCm dependencies.
 Dependencies must be installed manually or using the Runfile installer dependency installation via the **deps=install-only rocm** command line argument or installation using the Runfile GUI.
+In addition to dependencies, manualy setup or installation via the Runfile installer may be required for access to GPU resource for ROCm operation (**gpu-access=all/user**).

 ### Dependency options